AlexsanderHamir/GenPool/README.md

 ### Development Guidelines

-1. Run benchmarks before anything to stablish a baseline
+1. Run benchmarks before anything to stablish a baseline.
-2. Ensure any new functionality didn't regress the performance
+2. Ensure any new functionality didn't regress the performance.
-3. Write tests for new functionality
+3. Write unit and black box tests for new functionality.
-4. Update documentation for user-facing changes
+4. Update documentation for user-facing changes.
-5. Ensure all tests pass before submitting PRs
+5. Ensure all tests pass before submitting PRs.
+6. PRs will only be merged if it passed all required github actions.

 > The best improvement is to do less!!!